 |2,700 K||Incandescent Light Bulb|

 |6,500 K||Overcast Sky|

 The brightness of RV LED lights is measured in lumens.
 A typical 1156 incandescent bulb produces 400 lumens.
 You have to keep in mind that incandescent light shines outward in all directions and some of it is wasted within the light fixture.

 Many LED lights on the other hand produce directional light.
 Directional light can appear brighter, so less lumens are usually needed to brighten up your RV's interior.
 This is why many LED lights have a lower lumen rating than incandescent light bulbs.

 When replacing an incandescent bulb with an RV LED bulb in a light fixture that was designed for incandescent light, you may notice a reduction in brightness.
 In order to fully take advantage of the directional light produced by LED lights you'll need to use a light fixture that was designed for LEDs.

 You'll find several RV light fixtures on the market today that are made specifically for LED lights.
 These light fixtures will provide maximum brightness, while using LEDs that consume minimal battery power.

 Here are some important points to consider when choosing RV LED lights.

 When lighting your RV's interior with LEDs it's important to choose a light that is made for RV use.
 These companies make RV LED lights that can handle the voltage fluctuations your house batteries experience.

 LEDs are a perfect match for RVs of all types, especially for those that go off the beaten path.
-Upgrading your standard power hungry heat producing lights will bring your RV up to speed, and once it's done, it'll last a lifetime.
-Now that's some light you and I can live with.
+Upgrading your standard power hungry/heat producing lights will bring your RV up to speed, and once it's done, it should last a lifetime.